 These dymanics are consistent with a land abundant context.
 However, from the mid-1920s onwards the labour market changed radically, as large numbers of migrants began to arrive in Buganda (Figure 1).
 Their numbers added up up to c.100,000 annually, and they soon produced about half of Buganda’s cotton.
 As documented in the 1950s, a large share of these migrants originated from Ruanda-Urundi, a Belgian League of Nations mandated territory (Richards 1973).
 In a recent article, I use Francophone and Anglophone archives to explain the shifting dynamics of migration from Ruanda-Urundi to Buganda from 1920 to 1960.
 I explore the agency of migrants, highlight their responsiveness to shifting economic incentives, and stress the inability of colonial governments to control mobility.

 Here, I will focus on wage dynamics, an issue of particular relevance to debates in economic history.
-Despite the absence of colonial force, by the end of the 1920s, real wages were back at their former low level, where they would remain until the 1950s (Frankema & van Waijenburg 2012; De Haas 2017).
+Despite comparatively limited colonial force, by the end of the 1920s, real wages were back at their former low level, where they would remain until the 1950s (Frankema & van Waijenburg 2012; De Haas 2017).
 This development is paradoxical and peculiar in a comparative African perspective.
 Why were the migrants willing to work for low wages or sharecropping arrangements in Uganda’s indigenous cash crop economy?

 Figure 1.
 Estimated annual rates of outmigration from Ruanda-Urundi to Buganda